It has been three days in total. Here is my summary.

 She says nothing for a little while.
 And then, “It’s time for a new one.”

 From the outside Hanzhou appears to be a fortress that is also a city.
 Perhaps that’s how all cities look this deep into the frontier?
 The Great Wall stretches across the terrain like an enormous slumbering dragon and touches on the northeast corner of the city.
-Hanzhou’s own walls, simply massive for a city, seem to borrow their strength from this close association.
-Jingwei says the largest garrison of Imperial Troops in all of Gansu is stationed here.
-All the convenience of civilization with all the hazard pay of repelling barbarians.
+Hanzhou’s own walls are built to match and are simply massive for city.
+They look like they could repel a Mongol invasion from the north and a siege of bandits from the south without the people inside aware of either.

 It is hard to imagine all of this could have sprung from a little oasis.

-Also of note — The Silk Road runs straight into Hanzhou.
+The Silk Road runs straight into Hanzhou.
 This is a departure from the cities and towns and villages and watering holes I’ve seen so far.
 Those would be more accurately described as Silk Road adjacent.
 If one were quite demented enough to enjoy caravan travel above all other human experiences, one could ride right by the likes of Tianshui, Yongchang, Wuwei, and the rest without stopping.
-But to traverse the Silk Road means you must eventually come into Hanzhou and work your way through it to reach the other side if you want to keep going.
+But to traverse the Silk Road means you must eventually come into Hanzhou and work your way through it to reach the other side and continue your journey.